 We started our series to help you explore this part of the Spanish Pyrenees with a guide to what to do in La Cerdanya.
 El Ripollès is the next region along, sitting to the east of La Cerdanya, in Catalonia.
 You’ll find this area in northeastern Spain not far from France.

-We’ll also be writing a guide to the third region, La Garrotxa.
-You can also read a general overview to this whole region in our guide to visiting the Spanish Pyrenees.
+We’ve also written a guide to the third region, La Garrotxa, plus you can also read a general overview to this whole region in our guide to visiting the Spanish Pyrenees.
 Between these posts you should be able to put together a comprehensive plan for visiting the area!

 Now, let’s get started with our guide to visiting El Ripollès, starting with an overview of what to do in this region.